So, you’ve got the dreaded school supply list in hand and you’re ready to dive into the world of pencils, binders, and backpacks.

 • For food storage, you’ll want to try and avoid toxicants like PVC, bisphenols (like BPA), phthalates, and PFAS (water/stain-resistant finishes).
 Look for silicone, stainless steel, and organic cotton instead.
 Glass is also a good option, but many cafeterias don’t allow it.

-• Fluf is one of our favorite brands for non-toxic & organic lunch bags for the whole family.
+• Fluf is one of my favorite brands for non-toxic & organic lunch bags for the whole family.
 And silicone Stasher Bags are a favorite among parents for storing sandwiches and snacks.

 • For water bottles, stainless steel is usually the best option.
-Brands like YETI and HydroFlask have a wide variety of sizes, colors, lid options, and more.
+Brands like HydroFlask have a wide variety of sizes, colors, lid options, and more.
+(Our Filtery branded water bottles are made by HydroFlask!)
 If you must go with plastic, choose a “better plastic” such as Tritan, which is what Nalgene water bottles are made out of.

 Here’s the full article for non-toxic lunch boxes: